urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP4.md

 **Author:** Andrés Galea Torrecilla

 ## Algorithm details:
-The goal is to program a local navigation algorithm based on "Virtual Force Field" (VFF) for a formula 1 car that advances through the center of the circuit avoiding any obstacle that is along the way.
+The goal is to program a global navigation algorithm based on **"Gradient Path Planning" (GPP)** for a taxi in a city.
+Once the target has been selected the taxi must reach it by the *shortest* route.

 ### Wave Front Algorithm:
 To calculate the attractive force, first I get the **attractive vector** whose coordinates are the current target coordinates relative to the F1.
 Once I have the **attractive vector** I obtain the **attractive force** by regulating the module of the attractive vector to an established maximum value, because if not, the attractive force will make the repulsive force be insignificant.